jpinkham/find_all_the_books/README.md

   * on 'Read' or 'Want to Read' shelf?
   * Average review
   * Series information
-  * If I’ve read anything else by the author  (TODO: import Read shelf into a SQLite db)
+  * If I’ve read anything else by the author

 * Check local libraries
   * Availability
-  * Search checkout history  (TODO: import checkout history of local libs into a SQLite db)
+  * Search checkout history

 * Search my Calibre libraries
   * For exact title